wymeditor/wymeditor/docs/wymeditor_development/contributing.rst

 Configuring Your Development Environment
 ****************************************

-WYMeditor uses the standard modern javascript development toolchain, centered on ``Grunt`` as our build tool and ``node.js`` via ``NPM`` for installing requirements.
+WYMeditor uses the standard modern javascript development toolchain:
-If you don't have your machine configured for node.js development, we've provided a ``Vagrantfile`` for easy setup using `Vagrant <http://www.vagrantup.com/>`_.

-If you want a custom,
-non-Vagrant environment,
-the basic requirements are:

 * ``git`` and whatever tools you need to build from source. eg. ``sudo apt-get install build-essential``